-- 9-9.1.4 Foam storage tanks shall be labeled indicating vendor, model, type, and quantity of foam held within the tank via permanent sign. - 9-9.2 Piping. - 9-9.2.1 Foam solution piping must be schedule 40 steel pipe. - 9-9.2.2 Foam concentrate piping must be stainless steel pipe with roll grooved fittings, welded joints and fittings, or flanged joints and fittings.
+- 9-9.1.4 Foam storage tanks must be labeled indicating vendor, model, type, and quantity of foam held within the tank via permanent sign. - 9-9.1.5 \2\Consider all local environmental regulations to determine the control, treatment and/or remediation measures for the discharge of fire suppression effluent./2/ - 9-9.2 Piping. - 9-9.2.1 Foam solution piping must be schedule 40 steel pipe. - 9-9.2.2 Foam concentrate piping must be stainless steel pipe with roll grooved fittings, welded joints and fittings, or flanged joints and fittings.
 If using welded joints and fittings, consideration must be given to the maintenance of the system and provide flanged joints at certain locations to allow for the ease of maintenance and equipment removal.
 Gasket material must be approved by the foam concentrate manufacturer. - 9-9.2.3 Any concealed concentrate piping must use welded or flanged fittings. - 9-9.2.4 Trim piping on all deluge valves, flow control valves, and alarm check valves must be brass. - 9-9.2.5 Foam concentrate lines must be located above grade. - 9-9.3 Aqueous Film-Forming Foam (AFFF) Concentrate. - 9-9.3.1 Foam Systems that utilize AFFF must only use AFFF concentrate meeting Military Specification MIL-F-24385F. - 9-9.3.2 AFFF concentrate must also be designated by the manufacturer as consisting of short chain C-6 fluorochemicals manufactured using a telomere-based process meeting the goals of the U.S. Environmental Protection Agency 2010/15 PFOA Stewardship Program. - 9-9.4 Foam Concentrate Pumps.